-- Ask another treating doctor, nurse, or physician assistant to sign your POST form; - Transfer to a different health care provider who is willing to sign your POST form; or - Have another health care professional talk with your provider about the legal protections POST provides for the providers, patients, health care representatives, and the health care facility.
+- Ask another treating doctor, advanced practice registered nurse, or physician assistant to sign your POST form; - Transfer to a different health care provider who is willing to sign your POST form; or - Have another health care professional talk with your provider about the legal protections POST provides.

-Can a health care professional fill out a POST form for me?
+Can a health care professional fill out a POST form with me?

 Yes.
-Your health care provider can appoint someone to help you or your health care representative fill out the POST form.
+Your health care provider can have someone help you or your health care representative or proxy fill out the POST form.
 This person can be a: